-Jimmy Van M takes a look back at the golden era plus tells us why he’s happy in Beirut.
+Jimmy Van M takes a look back at the golden era of dance music in Florida plus tells us why he’s happy in Beirut.

 People came from far away places, and the love for the music was very palpable.
 Several big moments and eras led up to the Delta Heavy Tour, starting with Land of Milk and Honey in Toronto, which brought in over 10 thousand people, going bonkers and losing themselves in the 12-hour ride as Sasha and John Digweed took photos with Wesley Snipes in the DJ booth.
 After that, there was Twilo starting 1996, one of the best clubs I have ever seen.
 It set the standard for quality DJs and surreal sound (Phazon).

 In 2001, Twilo closed down and that’s when the Delta Heavy Tour with Sasha and John Digweed kicked off.
 It was 45 days on the road, in a convoy of tour buses and huge trucks filled with production equipment.
 It was the first time anything on that scale was done in the US, and other DJs like Paul Oakenfold and Tiesto also put in a lot of time touring around the country, pushing a more commercial sound and all those factors snowballed into the American Electronic Dance Music movement which is still growing today.
 Of course, the opening of Soundfactory in San Francisco, Limelight and the Def Mix crew in New York, as well as the legendary Chicago House movement, were all also elements in setting this electronic dance music chain of events in motion.
 But, I guess there are other people more qualified to talk about that than me.